 - 2 tbsp chickpea flour

-- ¼ cup oat milk or plant-based milk of choice
+- ¼ cup oat milk or plant-based milk of choice for GF option

 - 1 tsp nutritional yeast